 You’ve worked hard for years to become a CPA.
-The countless hours spent studying, gaining real-world experience, and passing your exam should set you up to not only secure a job, but to be rewarded as one of the best in your field.
+The countless hours spent studying, gaining real-world experience, and passing your exam should set you up not only to secure a job, but also to be rewarded as one of the best in your field.
 Those rewards come in a few different ways, but perhaps the most evident is your salary.

 Many professionals either aren’t aware that they can negotiate for a higher salary or are unwilling to negotiate for fear of losing a job offer or damaging the relationship with their new employer.